PeopleAdmin/stressque/README.md

     # (fast_email will become FastEmail)
     job :fast_email do

-      # The weight of the job within the overall
+      # The volume of the job within the overall
       # pool of jobs.
 The likelihood a job is
-      # to be enqueued is its weight / sum of all
+      # to be enqueued is its volume / sum of all
-      # job weights.
+      # job volumes.
 Defaults to 1.
-      weight 5
+      volume 5

       # The minimum amount of time to perform the
       # job.
 Defaults to 1.